 Carlos is an avid fan of the blues and believes his students should cherish it as well.

 Unfortunately, this section lacks some structure.
-He heavily concentrates on sharing his love for the blues instead of showing you how to play the particular guitar style.
+He heavily concentrates on sharing his love for the blues instead of showing you how to play guitar in the particular style.

 Only a few techniques are mentioned, leaving a lot to be desired.